influxdata/docs-v2/content/influxdb/cloud-serverless/reference/regions.md

 {{% note %}}
 #### Regions with multiple clusters
-Some InfluxDB Cloud regions have multiple Cloud clusters, each with a unique URL.
+Some InfluxDB Cloud Serverless regions have multiple Cloud clusters, each with a unique URL.
-To find your cluster URL, [log in to your InfluxDB Cloud organization](https://cloud2.influxdata.com) and review your organization URL.
-The first subdomain identifies your InfluxDB Cloud cluster.
+To find your cluster URL, [log in to your InfluxDB Cloud Serverless organization](https://cloud2.influxdata.com) and review your organization URL.
+The first subdomain identifies your InfluxDB Cloud Serverless cluster.
 For example:

 {{< code-callout "us-west-2-1" >}}
 ```sh